MapAnything: Universal Feed-Forward Metric 3D Reconstruction

 Overall, we use the following total loss:

-For the factored predictions, we find up-weighting the global pointmap loss and down-weighting the mask loss to be beneficial.
-For all the regression losses, we use an adaptive robust loss \cite{barron2019general} with $c=0.05$ and $\alpha=0.5$ to help with inliers.
+For the factored predictions, we find that up-weighting the global pointmap loss and down-weighting the mask loss is beneficial.
+For all the regression losses, we use an adaptive robust loss \cite{Barro2019} (with parameters $c=0.05$ and $\alpha=0.5$) to help with robustness to outliers.

-\paragraph{Training for Image \& Geometric Inputs:} To enable one-shot training of a universal model that can support various input configurations, we provide additional geometric inputs to the model with varying selection probabilities during training.
+\paragraph{Training for Image \& Geometric Inputs:} To enable one-shot training of a universal model that supports various input configurations, we provide additional geometric inputs to the model with varying selection probabilities during training.
 Specifically, we use an overall geometric input probability of 0.9, where each individual factorization, \ie, ray directions, ray depth, and pose, has an input probability of 0.5 each.
 Whenever depth is selected as input, there is an equal probability of providing dense depth or 90\% randomly sparsified depth.
 For robustness and flexibility in terms of which views have geometric information available as input, we use a per-view input probability of 0.95 and do not provide metric scale factors as input for metric-scale ground-truth datasets with a probability of 0.05.
 We provide further details regarding the training setup in the supplement.

 \paragraph{Datasets:} We train \coolname on 13 high-quality datasets (see \cref{tab:datasets}) with diversity across indoor, outdoor, and in-the-wild scenes.
 For ScanNet++ v2 and TartanAirV2-WB, we split the scenes into a training, validation, and a held-out test set, while other datasets are split into training and validation.
-While MPSD is originally a monocular metric depth dataset, we acquire the pose and camera information to enable a real-world multi-view metric scale dataset with ~72K scenes.
-We will be open-sourcing this MPSD metadata to enable future research.
+While MPSD is originally a monocular metric depth dataset, we acquire the pose and camera information to enable a real-world multi-view metric scale dataset with $\sim$72K scenes.
+We open-sourced this MPSD metadata to enable future research.
 We release two pretrained models: one licensed under Apache 2.0 trained on six datasets, and one licensed under CC BY-NC 4.0 trained on an additional seven datasets (see \cref{tab:datasets}).
 We provide comparisons between both variants in the supplementary.

 \paragraph{Multi-View Sampling:} For each dataset, we exhaustively precompute the pairwise covisibility of all images in a scene using a reprojection error check based on ground-truth depth and pose.
 During training, we use this precomputed covisibility with a selected covisibility threshold of 25\% to perform random walk sampling.
 This enables us to sample random single-connected component graphs of covisible views that have varying coverage and mutual information.